hashicorp/terraform-provider-google/website/docs/r/compute_managed_ssl_certificate.html.markdown

   Domains associated with the certificate via Subject Alternative Name.

 * `expire_time` -
-  Expire time of the certificate.
+  Expire time of the certificate in RFC3339 text format.
 * `self_link` - The URI of the created resource.